The e-cigarette and vape market sees new product hitting the shelves on a daily basis.

 If you are interested in working with Nickel wire then do go to Stealthvape and purchase their Tempered Ni200 Wire because it is stronger and easier to work with.

 When fitting Nickel wire you do need to make absolutely sure that the wire is firmly secured.
 If the wire isn’t secured properly the device will show inaccurate results and you do require accuracy for temperature control to function correctly.

 The problem is that being very soft Nickel tends to break quite easily when screwing down Philips screws so it is advisable that you only build Nickel coils on RTA’s and RDA’s that have grub screws because they don’t tend to snap the wire.

-Spacing your coils can either be done on a coil tool by hand or for better results it is advisable to use a typical bolt that has evenly spaced threading.
+Spacing your coils can either be done on a coiling tool by hand or for better results it is advisable to use a typical bolt that has evenly spaced threading.
 Make sure the bolt is the correct diameter according to the coil you wish to make and then wrap you nickel in the tracks of the bolt’s threading.
-Believe me it makes things much easier.
+Believe me, it makes things much easier.

-Wicking a Ni200 coil is a little different.
+Wicking an Ni200 coil is a little different.

 The key thing I will say here is that “less is more”.
 You ideally want to use far less cotton than you would typically would for a Kanthal build.